arxanchain/wallet-sdk-go/README.md

 }
 ```

+**NOTE** Please make sure that you response with http status code 200 when you have received one
+blockchain transaction event.
+If you don't respond, You might get the same event multiple times,
+because the sender cannot confirm that you have received the event, so it will resend.

-If you want to switch to synchronous invoking mode, set `Bc-Invoke-Mode` header
+If you don't care the blockchain transaction event, you can switch to synchronous invoking mode,
-to `sync` value.
+set `Bc-Invoke-Mode` header to `sync` value.
 In synchronous mode, it will not return until the blockchain
 transaction is confirmed.